william6542/william6542.github.io/Books.markdown

 ---
 layout: page
-title: Media
+title: Books
-permalink: /Media/
+permalink: /Books/
 ---

-This is a list of all the media I have gone through.
-Books, movies, music.
-Mostly.
-Scrolling down will lead to the present.
 The first update of this list is taken from my "books read" Word document.

-That's why it is mostly books for now.
-You will also note that the closer to the present, the better my metadata indexing gets, as I slowly realize the importance of archiving my own personal relation to the media at hand.
+Unlike most other pages, scrolling down will lead to the present; this reverse order is also a function of the fact that I coped this from my old Word Document.

 #### Before Reed
 Iliad